|3 594.492 kHz||Vackov (JO60EF)|

 |7 038.496 kHz||Dlouhá Louka (JO60TP)|

 |7 038.500 kHz||Panská Ves (JO70GM)|

 |Output power:||30 dBm (1 W)|

 The output power 1 W and low elevated dipole antenna of each transmitter simulate average working conditions of the QRPP radio station.
-You can use the beacon for your RIG calibration, stability measurement, narrow band receiving experiments, etc.
+You can use the beacon for your RIG calibration, stability measurement, narrow band receiving experiments, actual conditions testing etc.

-The frequency of each beacon is set precisely and derived from the high stability 10 MHz normal with 2·10-10 short time stability.
-On 3.5 MHz five and on 7 MHz three transmitters with 4 Hz separation are running for multipoint measurement.
-The call sign is sent 40 Hz up to identify ionospheric echoes.
+The frequency of each beacon is set precisely by DDS and derived from the high stability 20 MHz TCXO.
+On 3.5 and 4.6 MHz five and on 7 MHz three transmitters with 4 Hz separation are running for multipoint measurement.
+The call sign and status is sent 40 Hz up.

 - Leave your reception report and get a QSL card

 - View reports of other people

 - Latest and archive spectrograms processed by IAP